happypandax/happypandax/README.md

-##### I will be taking a longer break from Happypanda to focus on my other projects (and more on school since exams are coming up), so the next update will be a *bugfixes-only* update with fixed bugs accumulated from current version.
+###### I will be taking a longer break from Happypanda to focus on my other projects (and more on school since exams are coming up).
 I can't give a date on when I'll be back but sometime after exams I guess, which is in 3-4 months..
 I'll still be available to answer issues, mails and gitter chat.

 I'm here if you have any questions!